mturk/svcbatch/README.md

 This option allows to explicitly set the working directory.
-This allows to have relative path for batch file parameter.
+This allows to have relative path for batch file parameter and common location for svcbatch.exe.

-If not specified, the working directory is set to the path of the batch file.
+If not specified, the working directory is set to the path of the batch file if it was defined as absolute path.
+Otherwise directory of svcbatch.exe will be used as working directory.

 ## Private environment variables